MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-write-custom-analysis.md

 ---

-# Writing custom analyses for large data sets in ScaleR
+# Writing custom analyses for large data sets in RevoScaleR

 This article explains how to use ScaleR to get data one chunk at a time, and then perform a custom analysis.
 There are four basic steps in the analysis: